arialhamed/arialhamed.github.io/_posts/blogs/reviews/2022-10-05-USB-C-GaN-Charging.md

 With the new existence of GaN technology, eccentric manufacturers have been creating a new breed of cables.. between the new and old.
 USB-C to whatever proprietary charging connector laptops of the past has had.

-I have a ordered <a href="https://shopee.sg/45W-65W-90W-100W-USB-Type-C-PD-Charging-Cable-Cord-USB-C-Plug-Converter-to-Laptop-Power-Adapter-Connector-for-Universal-Laptops-i.268068206.2955272970" target="_blank">3 different cables online</a> and have used it on 3 different laptops:
+I have a ordered <a href="https://shopee.sg/45W-65W-90W-100W-USB-Type-C-PD-Charging-Cable-Cord-USB-C-Plug-Converter-to-Laptop-Power-Adapter-Connector-for-Universal-Laptops-i.268068206.2955272970">3 different cables online</a> and have used it on 3 different laptops:
 - ThinkPad X250
 - Yoga C640
 - ThinkPad X230

-I also have one where <a href="https://shopee.sg/Laptop-Power-Adapter-Connector-Dc-Plug-USB-Type-C-male-to-Universal-Male-Jack-Converter-for-Lenovo-for-Asus-Notebook-Charger-i.268068206.5837599267" target="_blank">there are many connectors</a> for one cable.
+I also have one where <a href="https://shopee.sg/Laptop-Power-Adapter-Connector-Dc-Plug-USB-Type-C-male-to-Universal-Male-Jack-Converter-for-Lenovo-for-Asus-Notebook-Charger-i.268068206.5837599267">there are many connectors</a> for one cable.
 Personally I wasn't a fan of it, since i didn't like the material of the cable itself and also i just really didn't like how the cable looked with the equipped tip.
 For some reason it had some trouble charging the X250 through the Slim-Tip.

 ### Gallery